jatuhurrra/J-ORA/index.md

 ## 📜 License

-The dataset and code are released under:
+The dataset and code are released under: **CC BY-SA 4.0**,  i.e., Attribution-ShareAlike International License

-**CC BY-SA 4.0**
-Attribution-ShareAlike International License